jkar3618/OOP244/readme.md

-# Workshop #2: References, Dynamic Memory, Function Overloading
+# Workshop #3: Member Functions and Privacy
+* version 1.1
+   * Part 1 // (v1.1) minor fixed applied
-* Version 0.9
+   * Part 2

-In this workshop, you will use File scope variables, Reuse your previously developed modules and overload functions, Dynamically allocate, reallocate (resize) and deallocate (free) memory.
+In this workshop, you will use member functions, privacy, safe empty state and formatting the output to complete your work.

 ## Learning Outcomes

-Upon successful completion of this workshop, you will have demonstrated the abilities to:
+Upon successful completion of this workshop, you will have demonstrated the abilities:

-- Overload functions.
-- Dynamic Memory Allocation and Management
+- to define a class type
+- to privatize data within the class type
-- Use References to pass back information through arguments of a function.
+- to instantiate objects of class type
-- Use default value for arguments of a function.
+- to use member functions to query the state of an object
+- to use member functions to change the state of an object
+- to use standard library facilities to format data inserted into the output stream
+- to describe to your instructor what you have learned in completing this workshop

 ## Submission Policy